Wachemanston/Reconstruction-and-Synthesis-of-Lidar-Point-Clouds-of-Spray/README.md

 ManipulationCheckConfig=../Config/ManipulationCheck.txt
 DefaultFilter=
 ```
 Create Plugins folder under Assets folder.
 Then create symbolic links for the 4 submodules installed eariler to (or copy to) the Assets/Plugins folder (i.e. `SpraySimulation/Assets`).
-The corresponding links show in table 5.
+The corresponding links show in table 3.

-Finally, use Unity open this folder(i.e. SpraySimulation/) first.
+Next, use Unity open this folder(i.e. SpraySimulation/).

+If you open the project with safe mode, something is wrong.
+Please deal with them at first.
+Now it is time to start simulation.
+Table 4 shows the parameters we use under different simulation situations.

 <p class="tb-title">Table 2.</p>
 <table>
     <tr>